 Here’s what I did.

-Melt coconut oil in large sauteusse or Dutch oven.
+Melt coconut oil in a large Dutch oven.
+Add celery and green onions.

 Add garlic.
 I used about 1 tablespoon minced garlic from a jar.